 There is only one thing that you can take with you into the business world that companies are going to care about, and that’s your resume.
 Sure, they’re going to want to hear about you and your skills and how you want to change the world, but there is only one thing that gets you from being unemployed to your dream career.
 That’s your resume.

-A two to three-page document that lists all your achievements, accolades, job history and education is what comes between you and your dream job, so it makes perfect sense that this is the document to behold above all documents.
+A two to three-page document that lists all your achievements, accolades, job history, and education is what comes between you and your dream job, so it makes perfect sense that this is the document to behold above all documents.
 It’s your first impression, your announcement to the world that you are the best person for the job that you are applying for.
 There’s not a more important thing in the world when you are moving from college to the world of employment, and unless you write it right, you’re not going to get anywhere.
 There may well be thousands of jobs on job sites and advertised during job fairs, but there are millions of applicants.
 When you are applying for jobs at a rapid rate, you want to be able to stand out and be counted as someone to take notice of.
 When your potential employer reads your personal statement, you want them to want to read more about your education and your work experience.
-You want to have the resume that will make employers nod, smile and pick up the phone to contact you immediately.
+You want to have the resume that will make employers nod, smile, and pick up the phone to contact you immediately.

 The snag?
 Not many people out there know how to write a resume that sells.
 Seeing as you and your skills are what you are marketing, and no one knows you better than you do, you need to get hot on it and start writing the best possible resume to send out when college ends.
-With these seven tips, you can have the best written resume of the bunch, and nail that dream interview you’ve always imagined you would get.
+With these seven tips, you can have the best-written resume of the bunch, and nail that dream interview you’ve always imagined you would get.

 More Than One

 Your resume is not going to be the same document that you send out for every job, if it is, you’re doing it wrong.
 You need to tailor your resume to fit the job description and skills list for each job that you apply for.
 This doesn’t necessarily mean rewriting your resume twenty times, but it does mean tweaking it to fit twenty jobs.
-All you need to do is get the keywords from the job description to appear in your resume (obviously, they need to make sense!), and you will catch the eye of the company who is hiring.
+All you need to do is get the keywords from the job description to appear in your resume (obviously, they need to make sense!), and you will catch the eye of the company that is hiring.

 Awards & Accolades